TEXTJOIN Function

 Configure the Calculator Component

-The Calculator Component is where you'll insert your TEXTJOIN formula.
-The formula combines hard-coded values with aliases, letting you dynamically substitute the end-user's first and last name in the formula.
+The calcTextJoin Calculator component contains the TEXTJOIN formula.
+The formula combines hard-coded values with aliases, allowing you to dynamically substitute the end-user's first and last name in the formula.

 Property ID |